GanshengT/GanshengT.github.io/_pages/about.md

 ---
 permalink: /
-title: "I study how bodily rhythms structure the neural dynamics of human cognition."
+title: "I study human intelligence in an age of machine intelligence."
 excerpt: "About me"
 author_profile: true
 redirect_from: